IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 .. note::
    Do not forget to describe the class - what is its purpose etc.

-Here also a new PyQt signal is set, which will be used later in code and when running the plugin.
+Here also a new PyQt signal is set, which will be needed later in code.

 .. literalinclude:: ../../../imasviz/VizPlugins/viz_example/exampleWidget.py
    :language: python